telerik/xaml-docs/cloud-integration/AWS/getting-started.md

 This is the final step.
 If you do not see the AWS start page (see the first image) go to View - AWS Explorer.
 Click **Add New User** and import the csv file.

 ![aws-getting-started004](images/aws-getting-started004.png)

+> In order to see the codes of each region, please check out the [Amazon API Gateway](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region)